Absolute Justice: Character designs

 Michael Shanks wears the traditional Hawkman uniform, complete with strap-on wings and Hawkman's mace.
 He spent time practicing his wire work for the flying scenes that he would have to film while in full costume.
 One difference in the costume is the inclusion of a chest plate.
-According to Shanks, the costume designers added a chest plate to assist the flying harness they created.
+The costume designers added a chest plate to assist the flying harness they created.
 The chest plate and Hawkman's helmet were given a bronze color, as opposed to the more traditional "yellow/gold" color.
 Shanks, who is accustomed to the chaos of a weekly television series, was surprised to find so much attention paid to a guest starring role.
 Shanks said producer James Marshall respected and took into consideration some of his artistic input.
-He also said his character's return for future episodes is a "strong possibility".
-According to Johns, "Their costumes work because [the Justice Society members] were from the generation before [Clark and his allies]."
+He also said that his character's return for future episodes was a "strong possibility".
+Johns stated that their costumes work because the Justice Society members were from the generation before Clark and his allies.